 This class of medication differs from the others mentioned above because they can help stop the progression of joint damage, and are often prescribed in combination with NSAIDs and/or steroid injections.

-One example of a DMARD is methotrexate, which is a drug that affects the immune system.
-It is used to treat moderate-to-severe psoriasis and PsA.
+DMARDs, which are drug that affects the immune system, are used to treat moderate-to-severe psoriasis and PsA.
 Regular blood tests are taken to monitor for side-effects.

 - Biologic agents (injectable medication)

 If you are taking a DMARD and not getting symptom relief, or if you are experiencing side effects, your doctor may prescribe a biologic agent.